 Simple English definitions for legal terms

-Read a random definition: prior creditor
+Read a random definition: escape warrant

 A certificate of appealability is a document issued by a judge that allows a prisoner to appeal a denial of federal habeas corpus relief.
 The certificate is issued if the prisoner can show that a constitutional right may have been denied, and that reasonable jurists would find the claim at least debatable.
 If the certificate is not issued, no appeal is possible.
 It used to be called a certificate of probable cause or certificate of reasonable doubt.